Understanding Online Anxiety Treatment

 Medication for Anxiety: Options, Timelines, and Safety

-Medication decisions should be made with a qualified clinician who can review your symptoms, medical history, other medications/supplements, and safety considerations.
-Our psychiatry services include comprehensive medication management.
+Medication decisions require a qualified clinician who reviews your symptoms, medical history, other medications and supplements, and safety considerations.
+Our psychiatry services include telehealth medication management for anxiety when clinically appropriate.

-SSRIs and SNRIs are commonly used for generalized anxiety disorder treatment, panic disorder, and social anxiety treatment.
+SSRIs and SNRIs are commonly used for generalized anxiety disorder, panic disorder, and social anxiety.
 They can lower baseline anxiety and reduce panic frequency over time.
-Common SSRIs include sertraline, escitalopram, fluoxetine, and paroxetine.
-Common SNRIs include venlafaxine and duloxetine.
+Examples include sertraline, escitalopram, fluoxetine, venlafaxine, and duloxetine.
+Individual response varies; no medication works for everyone.

-Some people notice early changes in 2-4 weeks.
-Full benefit often takes 6-8 weeks (sometimes longer).
-Early side effects can occur before benefits,your clinician can help with pacing and management.
+Some people notice early changes in two to four weeks.
+Full benefit often takes six to eight weeks or longer.
+Early side effects can occur before benefits — your clinician can help with pacing and management.
 Do not stop abruptly; tapering reduces withdrawal-like symptoms and relapse risk.

 Lifestyle and Self-Help Strategies

-Lifestyle changes often work best as add-ons to clinical care, not replacements when anxiety is severe.
-Still, they can meaningfully reduce symptoms and improve resilience.
-Our wellness coaching program can help you build sustainable habits.
+Lifestyle changes work best as add-ons to clinical care, not replacements when anxiety is severe.
+They can still meaningfully reduce symptoms and support recovery.

-Sleep: Keep a consistent wake time, reduce late-day caffeine, and create a 20-30 minute wind-down routine (dim lights, reduce screens, calming activity).
+Sleep: Keep a consistent wake time, reduce late-day caffeine, and create a wind-down routine.

-Caffeine can worsen anxiety and trigger panic-like sensations,reduce gradually if needed.
-Alcohol may briefly calm anxiety but can cause rebound anxiety and worsen sleep.
+Caffeine and alcohol: Caffeine can worsen anxiety and panic-like sensations.
+Alcohol may briefly calm anxiety but often causes rebound symptoms and worse sleep.

 Panic Attack Treatment: What to Do During a Panic Attack

 Panic attacks are intense surges of fear with strong physical symptoms.
-They feel dangerous, but panic itself is not typically medically dangerous,however, new or atypical symptoms should be medically evaluated.
+They feel dangerous, but panic itself is not typically medically dangerous.
+New, severe, or atypical symptoms — especially chest pain, fainting, or shortness of breath — should be evaluated urgently to rule out other causes.

 - Name it: "This is panic.
 My nervous system is activated.
 It will pass."